booukes/antWriter/README.md

 - Enabled button interaction disabling using `IsHitTestVisible = false` to retain visual style while blocking input.
 - Added hex color parsing support for button backgrounds via `BrushConverter`.

+#### 0.4.2-pre-alpha [24-05-2025]
+- Added new file function.
+- App is now warning the user, he is writing in a volatile memory-fed state.
+- Added function to display filename above editor window.

 #### 0.4.1-pre-alpha [24-05-2025]
 - Optimized autosave routine for improved reliability and performance.